 That’s non-sense and it just isn’t Biblical.
 Look at what Jesus says: All things are possible for the one who believes.
 Lit.: All things are possible to the one who believes.
 The ESV, the NIV – I think their translation is weak.
 The NASB, The Holman – they do a better job of translating from the Gk: to the one, not – for the one.
 That is slightly different in form – tremendously different in meaning.
 When you use the word for, you think reason or cause.
 When you use the word to, you think direction.
 For would imply that nothing is impossible for him or her, placing the emphasis on faith or even you.
 But, when you use the word to, which is what the original language uses, that means that nothing is impossible toward you – that work lies outside of you.
 The idea isn’t that faith does the work, but rather placing faith in an object, which does the work.

-Ill.: present the GOSPEL; Romans 3.23; 2 Cor 5.21; Isaiah 53.6 – So faith is not in what you can do just because you believe – but rather, faith is placing your trust in an something else that can accomplish the task.
+Ill.: present the GOSPEL; Romans 3.23; 2 Cor 5.21; Isaiah 53.6 – So faith is not in what you can do just because you believe – but rather, faith is placing your trust in something else or someone else who can accomplish the task.
 Faith in a chair isn’t faith until you sit in it.
-Faith in a plane is faith until you get on it and fly.
+Faith in a plane isn’t faith until you get on it and fly.
 Faith in Christ isn’t faith until you surrender all of who you are to Christ.
 And trust that what He did – the work of dying on the cross, being buried in a tomb, and rising three days later – trusting that what he did is what saves you.